MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

     - [**iOS/iPadOS, macOS**: Use the Enterprise SSO plug-in in Intune and other MDMs](../configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md)
     - [**Windows**: Configure SSO with Azure AD](/azure/active-directory/manage-apps/what-is-single-sign-on)

-  - When you move to password-less, enable and **use multi-factor authentication** (MFA).
-MFA adds an extra layer of security, and can help protect your organization from phishing attacks.
+  - **Use multi-factor authentication** (MFA).
+When you move to password-less, MFA adds an extra layer of security, and can help protect your organization from phishing attacks.
 You can use MFA with authenticator apps, like Microsoft Authenticator, or with a phone call or text message.
 You can also use MFA when users enroll their devices in Intune.

     Multi-factor authentication is a feature of Azure AD and can be used with Azure AD accounts.
 For more information, go to: